 Package name Remarks

 alsa-lib -

 audit-libs -

 cyrus-sasl-lib -

 pcp-system-tools Required when using parallel scan.

 glibc -

 libnsl -

-likion Provides collation support.
+171 Provides collation support.

 libicu Install 60.x.

 libgcc -

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

-llvm Version 8.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
-Install the "llvm-libs" exposed by Application Streams.
+llvm Versions 10.0.x, 9.0.x, or 8.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

+Install the package that contains libLLVM-10.so, libLLVM-9.so, or libLLVM-8.so.

+For example, version 10.0.x of "llvm-libs" published with Application Streams includes libLLVM-10.so.

+By default, version 10.0.x is used.

-FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
-If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
+Package name Remarks If you use a version other than 10.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.
+For example, use llvmjit-vsn9 when using version 9.0.x.FUJITSU Enterprise Postgres uses runtime compilation by default.If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Package name Remarks

 Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
 For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

-Note:

-If JIT compilation using LLVM is performed on RHEL8, a verbose server message is logged one or more times on first query execution, for each associated database connection.

-<message></message>

-ORC error: No callback manager available for s390x-ibm-linux

-This error message results from a known deficiency in one of the features of the LLVM library for IBM Z, but this feature is not used by the server and the error does not otherwise affect LLVM operation.

-To prevent this message from being logged, JIT compilation may be disabled, by setting the value "off" to the configuration variable "jit".
+Note: If JIT compilation using LLVM is performed on RHEL8, a verbose server message is logged one or more times on first query execution, for each associated database connection. <message></message> ORC error: No callback manager available for s390x-ibm-linux This error message results from a known deficiency in one of the features of the LLVM library for IBM Z, but this feature is not used by the server and the error does not otherwise affect LLVM operation.
+To prevent this message from being logged, JIT compilation may be disabled, by setting the value "off" to the configuration variable "jit". ncurses-libs - net-tools - nss-softokn-freebl - opencryptoki Required if transparent data encryption is used in conjunction with a hardware security module.
+Install 3.12.1 or later into default directory. pam Required when using PAM authentication. perl-libs Required when using PL/Perl.
+Install 5.26. python3 Required when using PL/Python based on Python 3.
+Install 3.8.x. redhat-lsb - libselinux Required for sepgsql. tcl Required when using PL/Tcl.
+Install 8.6. unzip - xz-libs - zlib - java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.

-ncurses-libs -

-net-tools -

-nss-softokn-freebl -

-opencryptoki Required if transparent data encryption is used in conjunction with a hardware security module.

-Install 3.12.1 or later into default directory.

-pam Required when using PAM authentication.

-perl-libs Required when using PL/Perl.
-Install 5.26.

-python3 Required when using PL/Python based on Python 3.
-Install 3.7.x.

-redhat-lsb -

-libselinux Required for sepgsql.

-tcl Required when using PL/Tcl.
-Install 8.6.

-unzip -

-xz-libs -

-zlib -

-java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
 Use build 1.8.0_222-b10 or later for s390x architecture.

-- The following packages are required for operations on SLES 12. $\,$
+- The following packages are required for operations on SLES 12.